Wu-Wu/grunt-tt2-bem/README.md

 Allowed BEM-blocks.
 Not allowed blocks will be filtered out from `*.bemdecl.js` files.

-> *NOTE*: An empty list means that all BEM-blocks considered valid
+> An empty list means that all BEM-blocks considered valid.

 ### Usage Example